-Gloria Nevarez, a 27-year veteran of intercollegiate athletics, is the second Commissioner in the history of the Mountain West Conference.
+Gloria Nevarez, a 28-year veteran of intercollegiate athletics, is the second Commissioner in the history of the Mountain West Conference.
 She began her tenure on Jan.
 1, 2023.

 Nevarez also initiated significant data benchmarking and rapid threatcasting projects designed to elevate the overall strength of the Mountain West and which have concurrently positioned the Mountain West for success in the rapidly evolving intercollegiate athletics landscape.

 Nevarez currently serves as the Mountain West representative on the College Football Playoff (CFP) Management Committee.
-In addition, she sits on the Board of Directors for Women Leaders in Sports, serving as president for 2024-25.
+In addition, she sits on the Board of Directors for Women Leaders in Sports, serving as president for 2024-25 and past president in 2025-26.

-Nevarez came from the West Coast Conference (WCC), where she served as Commissioner since 2018.
+Nevarez came from the West Coast Conference (WCC), where she served as Commissioner from 2018-22.
 While at the WCC, Nevarez shaped nearly every facet of the internal and external operations of the WCC.
-She directed significant overhauls to the conference’s branding, expanding the league’s national television contracts, adding a long-term title sponsor for the men’s and women’s basketball tournaments, and launching groundbreaking social justice initiatives.
+She directed significant overhauls to the conference’s branding efforts, expanding the league’s national television contracts, adding a long-term title sponsor for the men’s and women’s basketball tournaments, and launching groundbreaking social justice initiatives.

-After an exhaustive and collaborative six-month review with WCC stakeholders, the brand, reflective of the mission and values of the WCC schools was refreshed with a new brand identity.
+After an exhaustive and collaborative six-month review with WCC stakeholders, the brand, reflective of the mission and values of the WCC schools, was refreshed with a new brand identity.
 The WCC also embarked on a comprehensive rebranding initiative to bring consistency across all platforms.
 In her second full year on the job, Nevarez renegotiated the media rights agreement for the conference, resulting in unprecedented levels of national exposure for the league, including an updated eight-year agreement with ESPN and the addition of two national television partners in CBS Sports and Stadium.
-The exposure of WCC’s men’s basketball has nearly doubled from coast-to-coast.

-The WCC became the first Division I conference to adopt a diversity hiring initiative with the groundbreaking “Russell Rule” adopted in July 2020.
-The “Russell Rule” required all WCC schools to include a member of a traditionally underrepresented community in the final candidate pool for every athletic director, senior administrator, head coach, and full-time assistant coaching search.
+During Nevarez’s tenure, the WCC became the first Division I conference to adopt a diversity hiring initiative with the groundbreaking “Russell Rule” adopted in July 2020.
+The “Russell Rule” requires all WCC schools to include a member of a traditionally underrepresented community in the final candidate pool for every athletic director, senior administrator, head coach, and full-time assistant coaching search.

 Before her commissioner role at the WCC, Nevarez had a successful stint as the Senior Associate Commissioner, Senior Woman Administrator at the Pac-12 Conference.
 In her role at the Pac-12, Nevarez oversaw all conference sports and championships except football.
 She also served as the conference liaison for men’s basketball and tournament director of the men’s basketball tournament in Las Vegas.
 Nevarez led all-star teams to China and Australia and brought conference teams to China for the first-ever NCAA regular-season game.
 During her tenure at the Pac-12, Nevarez was instrumental in league expansion, the relocation and success of both the men’s and women’s basketball tournaments, the creation and operation of the Pac-12 Networks, the development of international initiatives, and advanced the conference’s sustainability efforts.

 Prior to joining what was then the Pac-10 staff, Nevarez served as Senior Associate Athletic Director at the University of Oklahoma.
 Her responsibilities were wide-ranging, including sport administration duties and overseeing the department’s strength and conditioning, marketing, and human resources units.
-She also served as the sport administrator for men’s and women’s basketball, men’s and women’s cross country, soccer, men’s and women’s track and field, softball, and women’s rowing.
-Nevarez served Oklahoma as the senior woman administrator and oversaw the Student-Athlete Advisory Committee, the department’s Staff Council, Title IX compliance, and worked with the fundraising group, the Sooner Stilettos.
+Her sport administrator duties included men’s and women’s basketball, men’s and women’s cross country, soccer, men’s and women’s track and field, softball, and women’s rowing.
+In addition, Nevarez served Oklahoma as the senior woman administrator and oversaw the Student-Athlete Advisory Committee, the department’s Staff Council, Title IX compliance, and worked with the fundraising group, the Sooner Stilettos.

 Before her time at Oklahoma, Nevarez spent five years working in compliance at the WCC, joining the conference in January 2002.
 During her first stint at the WCC, her primary emphasis was to direct the conference’s compliance efforts.
-In that role, she was involved in education efforts at all member institutions and the league office.
-She assisted the schools with their certification efforts, violations, waivers, and rule interpretations.
+In that role, she was involved in education initiatives at all member institutions and the league office.
+She assisted the schools with their certification, violations, waivers and rules interpretations.

 Nevarez began her athletics administrative career at San José State University, where she was the first full-time Director of Compliance in school history and developed and implemented an NCAA compliance program.